 Make sure you go hungry – the smells are guaranteed to get your mouth watering.
 One of the classic St Lawrence Market dishes is a peameal bacon sandwich.
 Unsmoked bacon is cured and rolled in cornmeal to keep it moist, then served in a bun with honey mustard sauce.
 Or there’s the Boston Blue Fish and Chips, with crispy battered fish, chips and homemade coleslaw.

 Toronto loves its sports, and hockey is almost a religion in Canada.
-You can join the worshippers at the Hockey Hall of Fame, just a few minutes’ walk from St Lawrence Market.
+You can join the worshippers at the Hockey Hall of Fame, just a few minutes’ walk from St Lawrence Market (entry C$20 adults, C$16 seniors and C$14 children aged 4–13).
 Fans can check out the trophies and kit on display.
-And hockey novices (like me) can find out more about how it’s become so huge in Canada, and try out your skills with interactive games.
+And hockey novices (like me) can find out more about how it’s become so huge in Canada, and try out your own hockey skills with interactive games.

 Head across the city to Kensington Market next.
 This National Historic Site is less a market and more a cool, colourful, multicultural neighbourhood well worth a wander around.
 There are vintage shops, record stores and boutiques to browse.
 Or you can go street art spotting and check out the street performers.
 There’s a good selection of places to eat and drink too.

-It’s a real melting pot of cultures and cuisines with stalls and eateries selling tasty dishes from empanadas to hot pots.
+It’s a real mixture of cultures and cuisines, with stalls and eateries selling tasty dishes from empanadas to hot pots.
 Some of the most famous spots are Rasta Pasta with its Jamaican-Italian fusion pasta dishes and Wanda’s Pie in the Sky for sweet treats.
 Or head to nearby Chinatown for an Asian feast.
 Then finish off the night with drinks at a rooftop bar – the Drake, Thompson and Broadview hotels all have cocktail spots with knockout city panoramas.

 The CN Tower dominates the Toronto skyline.
 It was the world’s tallest tower for over 30 years, and although it’s been overtaken since, you can see all the way over the city from the top – and even as far as the US on a clear day.
-The main observation deck is at 346 metres high, and there’s a glass-floored section just below and the Sky Pod higher up at 447 metres.
+The main observation deck is at 346 metres high, and there’s a glass-floored section just below and the Sky Pod higher up at 447 metres (entry C$53 adults/C$49 seniors/C$43 children including the Sky Pod or C$38/$34/$28 without).

 If just checking out the view at the top is a bit too tame, there’s also the Edge Walk.
 This knee-trembling, hands-free walk takes you around the top of the tower on a five-foot-wide outdoor ledge.
 It will set you back C$225 though – so if either the price of the heights are too scary you can watch the crazy folks in action from the viewing platform instead.
 The Tower gets really busy, so get in there soon after it opens at 8.30am to miss the worst of the queues.